 This work honours those gone too soon from a poisoned drug supply.

 From 2016 to 2023, 42,494 individuals are known to have died from opioid toxicity deaths in Canada.
 Their rights to life and security of person were not protected.
+People who use drugs are entitled to basic human rights and dignity.
+Substance use is a public health matter, not a moral failing.

 This river of poppies is not just a tribute to those who are gone too soon.
 It sends a clear message to governments and policy makers that we must have a safe supply for everyone.
 These deaths are preventable, and our loved ones deserved better.